randykinne/randykinne.dev/_posts/2019-3-31-faith-in-fem.md

 The new site features a beautiful and responsive 1-page site focused on ease of use, readability, and speed.

-Anybody interested in a personal website can contact me at [hello@randykinne.me] (mailto: hello@randykinne.me)
+Anybody interested in a personal website can contact me at [hello@randykinne.me](mailto: hello@randykinne.me)

 ---